NoriSte/ui-testing-best-practices/sections/draft.md

 - typescrtipt in tests: pros and cons
 - importance of assertions speakingness and having a lot of assertions in UI tests
 - exporting constants from the code and import in the tests
-- reaching UI state for tests without using the UI
 - base tests on contents
 - generic testing best practices
 - visual regression test